MBunko/Project2/README.md

 ### Versioning

-App version: 2
+App version: 3

-Version 1 code is avaiable to view in the branch feature-v1 and if you wish to deploy this application remember it will deploy whichever version is selected in the Jenkinsfile.
+Version 1 code is avaiable to view in the branch feature-v1, version 2 is in the feature-v2 branch and if you wish to deploy this application remember it will deploy whichever version is selected in the Jenkinsfile.

-There are currently no other working versions beyond these 2 and their differences are highlighted in the front end section above.
+There are currently no other working versions beyond these 2#3 and their differences are highlighted in the front end section above.

 [Initial ERD]: https://i.imgur.com/59nalIJ.png
 [TB1]: https://i.imgur.com/nI9mu4Z.png